Master of Business Administration Curriculum

 In addition to completing the Graduate Business Core requirements for the MBA, students who wish to design an Independent Study Concentration must fulfill the following concentration requirements:

-• The Petition must be submitted within one quarter of declaring the Independent Studies Concentration.
+• The form must be submitted at least one quarter before formally declaring the Independent Studies Concentration.

-• A clear, logical, and conceptually refined description of the proposed concentration including its goals and objectives.
+• Description of the proposed concentration, including goals and objectives.

 • Explanation of how the concentration differs from existing options.

-• A brief description of the advisor’s qualification and relevance to the proposed concentration
+• Faculty advisor name and contact information, along with a brief description of the advisor’s qualifications and relevance to the proposed concentration.

 The Independent Studies Concentration form can be found on the My Leavey Website.